Casslin/0x_report/report/3_general_findings.md

 After discussing with the 0x team, and re-examining the logic, it appears that the only potential outcome of a reentrant call to `fillOrder()` would be to completely fill a maker order, or multiple maker orders by reentering with multiple taker orders.

-Also reassuring, is that no changes are made to internal state variables modifications after these external calls.
+A reentrancy issue would be mitigated as there are no changes being made to internal state variables modifications after these external calls.

 We note that a Malicious Token was added in [commit/8ae467](https://github.com/0xProject/contracts/commit/8ae467ad24c29f86209d342ec7a7fc3e124258c9) for testing, but the added test does not verify the outcome of this case of reentry.